Local Wood Webinar Series

 Tree to Table

-Explore the connections between sustainable forestry and craft woodworking using NEFF’s new conference tables as an example.
+This webinar explored the connections between sustainable forestry and craft woodworking through the story of NEFF’s custom conference tables made from locally harvested wood.

 Woods to Home

-Learn about the process of building a home with locally harvested lumber and the benefits of using local wood products.
+This webinar explored the process of building homes with locally harvested lumber and the broader benefits of using wood products sourced from regional forests.